You are here

 There's an even greater leap for the older cohorts: 31.2 per cent for those 55-59 and 29.2 per cent for those 60-64 years.

 Across the developed world, workforces are showing signs of ageing.
 Since 2008 the average LFPR of those aged 55-64 years in OECD countries has risen by 8 percentage points and Ireland mirrors this trends exactly.
-This trend can be seen as many different things, depending on your point of view: that workers are being forced to work for longer due to contracting social supports; that employees are realising that work give a certain amount of meaning to their lives; or that society that is finally recognising the value of its older employees.
+This trend can be seen as many different things, depending on your point of view: that workers are being forced to work for longer due to contracting social supports; that employees are realising that work gives a certain amount of meaning to their lives; or that society is finally recognising the value of its older employees.
 Working for longer is getting easier too, as more jobs require mental, rather than manual, labour.
 But the physical strain of being a farmer or construction worker makes it harder to keep working into (or beyond) your 60s.
 Some balance must be found.

 Overall, Ireland is still operating with a notably lower overall participation rate (LFPR) than at our employment peak 12 years ago: 62.1 per cent in Q2 2019 versus 67.4 per cent in Q3 2007.
 Our current LFPR is equivalent to 2003, still four years off the Celtic Tiger peak.

 While much of this is the result of younger people remaining in education for longer, the analysis according to age and gender suggests that there may still be a significant number of discouraged workers (the vast majority of whom are men) who are no longer engaged with the labour market.
-This is despite the fact that, as previously noted, employment numbers have increased year-on-year for 28 consercutive quarters.
+This is despite the fact that, as previously noted, employment numbers have increased year-on-year for 28 consecutive quarters.
 If this is the case, it emphasises the negative effect that long periods out of work can have on engagement.
 Previous analyses of long-term unemployment by Social Justice Ireland over the last three years or so have highlighted the way in which middle-aged to older males were most affected by this phenomenon in the early part of this decade.
 Comparing the trends in participation rates between men and women, those of men lag way behind women in the older age brackets and are on a downward slope for many age brackets.

 Regardless of the positive headline trends in employment over the last few years, our labour market woes are far from fixed.